Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Numerical results

 To explain the (slight) superiority of OMA to NOMA for small $d_u$ -or high $\Gamma_u$ regime-, we present the power needed for URLLC and eMBB requirements separately.
 In Fig.~\ref{fig:urllc_powers_ge50}, we plot the power spent for the URLLC user $P_u^\text{tot} = \sum_{f\in\mc{F}_u} P_u(f)$.
 In this figure, we show the power allocated using the various NOMA and OMA paradigms, as well as the power needed by the SIC process~\eqref{eq:power:sic}, namely SIC, and the power bound of the interference-limited scenario~\eqref{eq:power:u:IL}, namely IL.
 It is worth noting that these last two results depend on the eMBB power only.
 The powers spent for the NOMA schemes are dominated by different effects for short distances.
 For N-fea, the interference-limited bound is the minimum power achievable.
 We remark that the power computed by~\eqref{eq:alg:fea} is obtained assuming that all the channels experience the maximum interference.
 Hence, the mutual information achievable using the power coefficient given by N-fea tends to the approximation~\eqref{eq:info:u:IL} on closer distances.
 On the other hand, N-BCD naturally exploits also the channels with no interference, enabling the possibility of reaching the power needed for the SIC process, which is the lower limit of the NOMA approach.
+It is worth noting that even a small increment of URLLC power employed leads to a considerable reduction of the outage probability (see Fig.~\ref{fig:power-outage_ge50}) due to the non-linear relation between these quantities.
 For the OMA schemes, the power spent decreases when resources reserved for the URLLC increase.
 For short distances, these schemes may consume less power w.r.t.
 NOMA due to the lack of interference and lower limits.
 We remark that the frequency diversity gain provided for very short distances ($d_u < 35$ m) is negligible w.r.t. to the gain given by the mean SNR, resulting in comparable performances for the three OMA schemes.
 Finally, in Table~\ref{tab:embb_power}, we present the average power spent for the eMBB.
 Here, the two NOMA schemes are not presented because the eMBB power allocation is the same for both N-fea and N-BCD.
-From the table, we can infer that the eMBB power plays the dominant role in the power allocation, explaining why O-9 total power is almost flat on Fig.~\ref{fig:opt_power_ge50}, even if it can benefit from the lowest URLLC power consumption.
+From the table, we can infer that the eMBB power plays the dominant role in the power allocation, explaining why O-9 total power is almost flat in Fig.~\ref{fig:opt_power_ge50}, even if it can benefit from the lowest URLLC power consumption.
 The same consideration can be made also for O-6.
-However, the power spent by O-3 is comparable with the NOMA one.
-Hence, for $d_e \ge 146.9$, the best allocation scheme between NOMA and O-3 depends only on the URLLC power consumption, clarifying the results obtained in Fig.~\ref{fig:power-outage_ge50}.
+However, O-3 and NOMA have comparable performance, and the best allocation scheme depends only on the URLLC power consumption for $d_e \ge 146.9$, clarifying the results obtained in Fig.~\ref{fig:power-outage_ge50}.